 Outcome: Negotiation during closing argument of trial: guilty of not having a license on person but DUI and suspended license charges were dismissed

-Case #29 – Court Rules No Lawful Basis for Stop – DUI Charges Dismissed
+Case #29 – Court Rules No Lawful Basis For Stop – DUI Charges Dismissed

 Description: Our client was stopped for squealing his tires at a busy intersection.
 At the Administrative Hearing, the arresting officers claimed that our client turned in an aggressive manner.
-At a hearing a couple months later the same officer claimed that the client almost lost control of his car.
+At a hearing a couple of months later the same officer claimed that the client almost lost control of his car.
 With inconsistent statements and video footage of the event, the state was unable to prove that there was a lawful basis to stop my client.
 As such, all evidence (poor field sobriety tests and .16% BAC) was suppressed and the case was dismissed.